2004 Karnataka Legislative Assembly election

 The 2004 Karnataka Legislative Assembly election took place on 20 April and 26 April 2004 in 224 constituencies in Karnataka, India.
 The elections were conducted to elect the government in the state of Karnataka for the next five years.
 The votes were counted on 13 May 2004.
-None of the parties were able to win a majority and the Bharatiya Janata Party emerged as the single largest party with 79 seats.
+None of the parties were able to win a majority, and the Bharatiya Janata Party emerged as the single largest party, with 79 seats.
 Subsequently, the Indian National Congress with 65 members and Janata Dal (Secular) with 58 members formed a coalition to run the government with Dharam Singh as the chief minister.
 This was the first ever coalition government in the state.

 Background

-in 1999 election, Indian National Congress secured a majority by winning 132 seats out of 224 seats in the assembly after which S. M. Krishna became the Chief Minister of Karnataka and Bharatiya Janata Party becoming the opposition party for the second time securing 44 seats and the two factions of the Janata Dal, Janata Dal (United) led by outgoing Chief Minister J. H. Patel and Janata Dal (Secular) led by former Prime Minister of India H. D. Deve Gowda securing 18 and 10 seats respectively.
+in 1999 election, Indian National Congress secured a majority by winning 132 seats out of 224 seats in the assembly, after which S. M. Krishna became the chief minister of Karnataka, and Bharatiya Janata Party becoming the opposition party for the second time, securing 44 seats.
+Tthe two factions of the Janata Dal, Janata Dal (United) led by outgoing Chief Minister J. H. Patel, and Janata Dal (Secular) led by former Prime Minister of India H. D. Deve Gowda, secured 18 and 10 seats respectively.

+Schedule

+The schedule of the election was announced by the Election Commission of India on 29 February 2004.